AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 Once per program, the POST `/program/<programId>/networkInfrastructures` endpoint is invoked, simply passing the value of `flexiblePortEgress` for the `kind` parameter and region.
 The endpoint responds with the `network_id`, and other information including the status.

 Once called, it typically takes approximately 15 minutes for the networking infrastructure to be provisioned.
-A call to the Cloud Manager's [network infrastructure GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) would show a status of "ready".
+A call to the Cloud Manager's [network infrastructure GET endpoint](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/getNetworkInfrastructure) would show a status of **ready**.

 >[!TIP]
 >